jnguyen1098/monkeysort/README.md

 Fork of `monkeysort` that uses merge insertion sort instead of quicksort.

+edit: for some reason the new algorithm is worse off than quicksort lul

 Quicksort is the preferred algorithm because both its swapping and comparing take up $\Theta(n\ log\ n)$ time.
 However, in the case of a human sorting algorithm, swapping is meaningless.
 In this case, we collapse the problem